Growing your own herbs from seed is easy

 Once your seedlings get as tall as the cup they are in, they will need more room.
 At this point, they can also be planted directly into your garden or pot.
 Keep in mind that herbs do not like frost.
 You will need to cover them if they are outside or simply bring them inside.
 When you transplant them, use a spoon to lift the plants out because you don’t want to disturb the roots.

 Herbs that I have successfully transplanted into the garden include cilantro and dill.
 I transplant the rest into pots where the morning is the only time they get direct sun.
-Our summer heat fries the tender herbs if they are in the sun all day.
+Remember, direct summer sun is too intense for tender herbs.

 Check potted herbs every day.
-Plants grown in pots tend to dry out very quickly and may need to be watered daily.
-I water the dill and cilantro that has been transplanted into the garden every other day.
+The easiest way to determine whether the plants need water is to simply stick your finger into the soil about one-half inch below the surface.
+If it is dry, or barely damp, it’s time to water.
+Plants that are growing in pots tend to dry out very quickly and may need to be watered daily.
+Soon, you will be able to tell if the soil is dried out when you take a quick look.
+For example, I water the dill and cilantro that has been transplanted into the garden every other day but I water the herbs that are in pots every day.